Board of Trustees

 Rebecca Berg was elected to the Board of Trustees in 2021.
 Rebecca is an alumna of Simpson University, earning her Teaching Credential, Administrative Credential and Master's in Education.
 She has worked for the Shasta Union High School District since 2000.
 Her most rewarding work revolves around at-risk youth.
 She and her husband Brian have been married for 22 years and have 3 daughters and 1 granddaughter.
 They enjoy serving their community.
 Their family worships at home.

 Dr. Jo Anne C. Cripe

-Jo Anne Cripe was elected to the Board of Trustees in 2011.
+Dr. Jo Anne Cripe was elected to the Board of Trustees in 2011.
 Jo Anne, a former Simpson University professor, retired from teaching at Butte Community College in 2016.
-Jo Anne and her husband Jeff (a walnut farmer) have been married for over 30 years and have two young adult sons.
-The Cripes live in Chico, CA, in the middle of a 90-acre walnut orchard.
-They are active in their home church, Bidwell Presbyterian, with a special focus on young adult ministries.
+She did her undergraduate work at Gordon College (Biblical Studies and English majors) and earned a doctorate is in Counseling and Human Development from Boston University.
+She spent her career in higher education and local church ministries.
+Jo Anne and her husband Jeff (a walnut farmer) have been married for over 35 years, have two adult sons, are active in their home church, and live in the middle of their 90-acre orchard in Chico, CA.